-What will you do if one day some one ask you to find single string in all databases, all tables and in all columns?
+What will you do if one day some one ask you to find single string in all databases, all tables and in all columns, In MySQL Database?

 But I ended up finding no “copy-paste” material.
 Some of the posts like http://vyaskn.tripod.com/search_all_columns_in_all_tables.htm helped me out and supported my thinking of “how to do it” !

-Here is how I did it – Search through all databases - tables - columns:
+Here is the idea for how to search through all databases – tables – columns:

 - Create a table for storing output.